wenx-guo/whole_brain_encoder/README.md

 The expected directory structure is: `checkpoints/nsd_test/dinov2_q_transformer/subj_{subj_num:02}/enc_{enc_layer}/run_{run_num}/{hemi}`.

+The hosted ensemble model includes weights for two runs each for
+- `lh` and `rh` hemispheres
+- encoder layers 1, 3, 5, 7 from the dino backbone

 ### Conda environment for model training and inference

 Set up the conda environment for the model: